Case Study - Dyson NL

 +5.8% Conversion Rate

 Dyson is a global technology company that spans multiple product categories in more than seventy countries around the world.
 From house care products like vacuum cleaners and fans to commercial products such as hand dryers, Dyson is on the cutting edge of innovation in its product categories.
+Their technical products means they have a greater need for guided selling: To give their shoppers more product information, in order to increase direct-to-consumer (D2C) sales and build trust.

 We were surprised at the results of Crobox, especially when it came to country differences.
 Strategies we thought wouldn’t work in Belgium did, and those that we thought would work didn’t.
 It was all very interesting to see and understand!